in the French Caribbean

 There are, however, several exceptions, including the opportunities available in the French Caribbean islands of Martinique and Guadeloupe, and on the northern coast of South America in French Guiana.
 These three, along with tiny Réunion in the south Indian Ocean, make up the four Overseas Departments, or DOMs (for Départements d’Outre-Mer) of France, roughly the political equivalents of Hawaii in the United States.
 Due to their economic benefits as French “states,” these regions can afford to pay (and pay relatively well) English teachers as part of a program run through the French Ministry of Education and its Embassy in Washington, D.C.
 Perhaps the best part of the deal is that neither teaching certificate nor experience is required.

-Living In The Eastern Caribbean
+Living in the Eastern Caribbean

-In 2006 to 2007, after graduating from college, I lived in the southern Martiniquan town of Le Marin for nine months while teaching English 12 hours a week at a local primary school.
+After graduating from college, I lived in the southern Martiniquan town of Le Marin for nine months while teaching English 12 hours a week at a local primary school.
 For my efforts I was paid around €1,100 per month, 30 percent more than those in similar positions in mainland France get paid.
 The cost of living in the DOMs is slightly above the average in Europe so all DOM state workers, teachers included, benefit from this bonus.
 Activities in Martinique range from swimming, snorkeling, surfing, and underwater fishing, to hiking the northern range of mountains dominated by the notorious volcano Mt.
 Pélé.
 There is also a sport called canyoning, created in Martinique, which involves hiking and rappelling through steep rocky niches to bathe in various waterfalls and natural pools in the rainforest that covers part of the northern interior of the island.

 Martinique’s cultural and social life ranges from its cosmopolitan capital, Fort-de-France, to sleepy beachside fishing villages where locals can be reticent until they find out you’re not simply another French tourist, at which point you may find yourself with many new friends.